-For current, annotated federal and state statutory codes, use Westlaw Edge and Lexis+.
+For current, annotated federal and state statutory codes, use Westlaw and Lexis.
 Recall that annotated codes include not only the statutory text, but also citing references and Notes of Decisions.
-Citing references include every case and secondary source that has cited the section, whereas Notes of Decisions consist of select case summaries drafted by the Westlaw Edge or Lexis+ editors.
+Citing references include every case and secondary source that has cited the section, whereas Notes of Decisions consist of select case summaries drafted by the Westlaw or Lexis editors.

 The full-text of the U.S. Code (unannotated) is also available on:

-State statutory codes (unannotated) are also available on the websites of state legislatures, accessible via a Google search.
+State statutory codes (unannotated) are also available on state legislature websites.

 Start with resources selected by editors of the annotated codes.

-Historical versions of state statutes are also available on Westlaw Edge & Lexis+.
+Historical versions of state statutes are also available on Westlaw & Lexis.
 Coverage varies by state, but generally begins in the mid-1980s.
 Meanwhile, for early, historical state codes, try HeinOnline's State Statutes: A Historical Archive library.